-In Anderson Lake, adult gwenis (which were not in spawn-ready condition at the time of the survey) were exclusively captured within the metalimnion thermal layer in offshore net sets (>100 m horizontal distance from shore).
-As in Seton Lake, the O. nerka caught in <5 m depth and $\leq$ 15 m from shore were likely immature gwenis based on size ( $\geq$ 130 mm).
+In Anderson Lake, adult gwenis (which were not in spawn-ready condition at the time of the survey) were exclusively captured within the metalimnion thermal layer in offshore net sets or the very end panel of nearshore nets (i.e., >75 m horizontal distance from shore).
+As in Seton Lake, the O. nerka caught in <10 m depth and $\leq$ 15 m from shore were likely immature gwenis based on size ( $\geq$ 130 mm).

 Anderson Lake bull trout were distributed across a much wider range of depths than in Seton Lake, but were similarly most abundant within the metalimnion layer (which is broader in Anderson Lake, spanning from ~10 m to ~30 m below the surface).
-They also tended to be fairly widely distributed across the range of sampled distance from shore, but the highest proportion (i.e., 79%) were between 45 and 75 m from the lake edge.
-The numbers tended to diminish with increasing distance beyond that and, notably, the distance from shore pattern reflected that the spatial distribution of bull trout and gwenis did not overlap in this lake at all.
+They also tended to be widely distributed across the range of sampled distance from shore, though a higher proportion (i.e., 61%) were at distances between 45 m and 90 m from the lake edge.
+The catch rate tended to diminish with increasing distance beyond that (i.e., in offshore sets) and, notably, the distance from shore pattern reflected that the spatial distribution of bull trout and gwenis barely overlapped in this lake.

-Figure 3.15 CPUE for gwenis (red columns) and bull trout (blue columns) by horizontal distance from shore in Seton Lake (left) and Anderson Lake (right) during the annual population indexing survey in Year 4 (2016).
+Figure 3.13 CPUE for gwenis (red columns) and bull trout (blue columns) by horizontal distance from shore in Seton Lake (left) and Anderson Lake (right) during the annual population indexing survey in Year 5 (2017).
 Note: Distances less than 100 m are from nearshore sets; offshore sets are represented by the >100 m column.